Zahed Sultan: Releases

 In 2017, Sultan released the Hiwar Sessions EP, which featured dub and experimental remixes of heritage pearl-diving songs by emerging producers from Kingston, Ramallah, Beirut, and Bombay.
 In 2018, he released another EP to support his first music documentary film, Vibrations.
 He recorded the EP at Bob Marley's Tuff Gong Studios in Kingston, Jamaica, with young musicians from the reggae and dancehall scenes.
 The EP featured two single releases, "Mama Bamba" (2017) and "Monkey Riddim" (2018).

 In 2020, Sultan released "Layl", a cinematic "homage to the '70s disco song "Do You Love Me" by Lebanese group The Bendaly Family, [...] and by taking a darker and more sombre path, the song took on a deeper meaning of love and loss».
 Soon after, Sultan released "Ana", a folk-pop song that reimagines the legendary singer and late poet from the Western Sahara, Mariem Hassan's song "Arrabi al Arabe".
 Sultan adds beats, percussions, and synths, and sings with Mariem in Arabic to build on calls of freedom and unity.
 In a follow-up to "Ana", Sultan released "Hindi Majnoon" in 2021, a pop-nostalgia song and music video about being bullied for being half-Indian while growing up in Kuwait.
 In 2022, he released "Dalal" and "Dalal – Instrumental", a reimagined version of "Asho", an iconic '90s party song from Kuwait by Miami Band.
 In the song, Sultan "reframes the lyrics and melody into an intimate piano/orchestral ballad that explores themes of loss and separation from loved ones".

 In 2023, Sultan released the El Remixes EP, a collection of three songs "Layl", "Hindi Majnoon", and "Dalal" which he reimagined into dance / club tracks that take listeners on a journey through the artist's Pop Nostalgia sound.
+In 2025, Sultan released "INTI", a crossover song that brings together contemporary Afrobeats and Dancehall fused with traditional Arabian Gulf percussions, nostalgic 80s synths and playful Arabic rhythmic vocals.

 In an interview with London Live, Sultan described his music as "alternative electronic", using live instrumentation as well as electronic music to "fuse those worlds in a live scenario [and blur] the lines between analog and digital".
 Sultan's music and performance style continues to evolve using a cross-disciplinary approach.
 "His creativity manifests in a seemingly endless repertoire of cool masks, each one an art in its own right."